 The health and well-being of people with cystic fibrosis is the primary concern of the Cystic Fibrosis Foundation — it is at the heart of all we do.

-Despite significant progress in treating cystic fibrosis, lung infections caused by bacteria remain a serious problem for those with CF and can lead to severe or worsening disease, or death.
+Despite significant progress in treating cystic fibrosis, lung infections caused by germs, such as bacteria, viruses, yeasts and molds, remain a serious problem for those with CF and can lead to severe or worsening disease.

 In light of the considerable risks to the health and safety of people with CF, in 2003 the Foundation established an infection prevention and control policy for all CF Foundation events, meetings and offices.

 Following review of new medical evidence by a group of CF experts, in early 2013, the Foundation revised its policy to reduce the risk of people with CF spreading or acquiring dangerous germs from one another at Foundation-sponsored gatherings.

 The key elements of the Foundation’s updated policy are: